jflamy/owlcms4/docs/InstallationOverview.md

   - [Windows Stand-alone Installation](LocalWindowsSetup)
   - [Linux or Mac Stand-alone Installation](LocalLinuxMacSetup)

-- Cloud-based options, where all you need are browsers (and a good internet connection).
-Such setups are ideal for virtual competitions. ([description below](#cloud-based-installation))
+- Cloud-based installation, where all you need are browsers (and a good internet connection).
+This is a good option for club competitions and virtual competitions. ([description below](#cloud-based-installation))

   - [Fly Cloud Installation Instructions](Fly).